ordinals/ord/docs/src/guides/explorer.md

 You can run `ord` with the `--enable-json-api` flag to access endpoints that return JSON instead of HTML if you set the HTTP `Accept: application/json` header.
 The structure of theses objects closely follows what is shown in the HTML.
-The following endpoints are implemented at the moment:
+These endpoints are:

 - `/inscription/<INSCRIPTION_ID>`
 - `/inscriptions`